Benjamín G. Hill

-Gen. Benjamín Guillermo Hill Salido (born 31 March 1874, Choix, Sinaloa, – died 14 December 1920, Mexico City) was a military commander during the Mexican Revolution.
+Gen. Benjamín Guillermo Hill Salido (31 March 1874 – 14 December 1920) was a military commander during the Mexican Revolution.
 He was a cousin of revolutionary general and later president Álvaro Obregón Salido, whom he supported from the beginning of his rise to power.
 He was called "Obregón's lost right arm," alluding to the arm his cousin lost in the 1915 Battle of Celaya, defeating General Pancho Villa.

 Early life

-Hill's paternal grandfather, William Hill, was an American-born physician who fought with the army of the Confederate States of America in the American Civil War (1861-65).
+Hill's paternal grandfather, William Hill, was an American-born physician who fought with the army of the Confederate States of America in the American Civil War (1861–65).
 As with a number of Confederates following the southern defeat, Hill emigrated.
 He went to Álamos, Sonora, where he married Jesusa Salido.
-Their third child was Benjamin Hill Salido.
+Their third child was Benjamín Hill Salido.
+He was born in San Antonio, Choix Municipality, Sinaloa.
 Jesusa's sister Cenobia, who had eighteen children, the last of which was Álvaro Obregón Salido, making Hill and Obregón cousins.
 While the Obregón family's fortunes waned, especially after the death of Cenobia's husband when Obregón was a toddler, the Hill family sent Benjamin to study in a military academy and then sent him to Milan and Rome.
 He fell in love with an Italian countess, whose family objected to the match, but the couple eloped and returned to Mexico.
 She died in childbirth during her first pregnancy.
 Hill subsequently married a local Sonoran woman.

 Career

+Upon his return to Mexico in 1908, Hill was named a regidor (city councillor) in Navojoa, Sonora.
 Following the call of Francisco I. Madero he joined the revolution in 1910.
-He was briefly imprisoned in the city of Hermosillo, Sonora, during 1911.
+He was briefly imprisoned in Hermosillo on orders of the Governor of Sonora, though he escaped in April 1911.
 He used what was called the "nitroglycerine method of attack," a method used when Federal forces had overwhelming numbers.
 Rebels also used dum-dum bullets that did lethal damage.
 The press in Mexico City criticized such methods as being "unchivalrous.".
 When Madero was trying to consolidate his hold, he placed Hill as commander of Cananea, a place of labor unrest.
 Hill "a combination of resolve and conciliation averted trouble."

 In 1912, he fought against the rebellion led by Pascual Orozco and, following the 1913 coup d'état of Victoriano Huerta, he joined the northwestern corps of the Constitutionalist Army, which would ultimately be commanded by his kinsman Álvaro Obregón.
 He fought alongside Obregón in the campaigns against Francisco "Pancho" Villa in the Bajío.
-He served as Governor of Sonora from August 1914 until January 1915.
+He served as Governor of Sonora from 12 August 1914 until 6 January 1915.
 Obregón had not joined the early Maderista phase of the revolution, but once he did, Hill supported his rise in military ranks despite grumblings of some who had fought for Madero.